gilbert-umuzi/MultiWOZ-SGD-benchmarks/data/README.md

 ## Data Sources

 The data is compiled from published academic papers and research reports evaluating various models on the MultiWOZ and SGD benchmarks.
-The full citations are available in the original publication.
+The full citations are available in the [original research note]([url](https://docs.google.com/document/d/1XzHUTZR7ynu0OD88NeKkF6vqkrEzVC298PnlHLbo1m4/edit?usp=sharing)).

 ## Notes